 In addition, the Group is required by law to contribute certain percentage of applicable salaries for medical insurance benefits, unemployment and other statutory benefits.
-The contribution percentages may different from district to district which is subject to the specific requirement of local regime government.
+The contribution percentages may be different from district to district which is subject to the specific requirement of local regime government.
 The PRC government is directly responsible for the payments of the benefits to these employees.

-For the years ended December 31, 2013, 2014 and 2015, the Group contributed RMB42,919, RMB45,467 and RMB47,955, respectively.
+For the years ended December 31, 2014, 2015 and 2016, the Group contributed RMB45,467, RMB47,955 and RMB57,090, respectively.